shane-kercheval/flask-postgresql-template/readme.txt

         heroku open

 =====MIGRATIONS============
-- view "heroku pg:psql --app flask-postgresql-template DATABASE" -may have to run "export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/latest/bin"
+- view database "heroku pg:psql --app flask-postgresql-template DATABASE" -may have to run "export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/latest/bin"

 - Alembic automatically creates/tracks database migration records from the changes in the SQLAchemy models, and allows us to upgrade/downgrade to specific versions.